Secure Your TON Space

 Below, the first picture shows an original Notcoin voucher, while the second one belongs to a fake voucher.
 Always double-check the origin of an NFT.

 If you received an NFT with a link or a QR code, please be careful and do not open the link, and do not scan the QR code especially if you don’t trust the sender.
-To secure your wallet, do not connect to unfamiliar or suspicious apps and do not confirm transactions without verifying their details.
+To secure your funds, do not connect to unfamiliar or suspicious apps and do not confirm transactions without verifying their details.

 TON Space provides NFTs on the TON blockchain, and does not bear responsibility for NFTs created by third-parties.
 TON Space is a non-custodial service, thus it is solely the owner’s responsibility to keep the assets safe.